thaitwo/github-users/README.md

 [![GitHubers](https://raw.githubusercontent.com/thaitwo/github-users/master/public/assets/githubers-screenshot.png)](https://thaitwo.github.io/github-users)

-###Demo
+### Demo

 Check out the live [**demo**](https://thaitwo.github.io/github-users)

 ## Technologies Used

 The following technologies were used to buid this application.
-No frameworks were required in the process.
+No frameworks were required in the process due to the small scale and simplicity of this application.

 * [jQuery](https://jquery.com/)
 * [SCSS](http://sass-lang.com/)